 Answering this question teaches your players what is necessary to build trust.
-If your answer is “you just have to be born into it”, that’s going to create a very different vibe from if your answer is “they regularly listen to the issues of those they rule and provide tangible solutions” or “gold and glory earn you trust”.
+If your answer is “you just have to be born into it”, that’s going to create a very different vibe from if your answer is “you should listen to the issues of those you rule and provide tangible solutions” or “gold and glory earn you trust”.

 It’s sort of easy to throw this question away I think, just by using real-world answers and common sense.
 But I think you could answer this in ways that really amplify your setting too.
 For instance, in Twig, those in positions of power usually undergo extreme surgeries to become literally superhuman.
 Augmented skeletons, senses, and severe etiquette training reinforce the notion of what a noble is and why they have the right to rule…which adds significant texture to a campaign setting.

 Part of this answer also means explaining how to socially climb.
 Who do you talk to?
 Do you need to earn the favor of the 13 Icons of the Dragon Empire or do you need to find the Lady of the Lake, who will grant you divine right to be king?